 If you hold a CCA, you’re eligible to claim a discount to the Climate Change Levy charged on your energy bills — 90% on electricity, 65% on other fuels.

-LG Energy can assist with every part of the CCA process, from the initial application and benchmarking, to carrying out energy audits and putting a reduction plan in place.
-From there was can monitor and report the CCA’s progress with energy reviews and review surveys, to ensure you’re receiving the bill reductions you are entitled to.
+LGE can assist with every part of the CCA process, from the initial application and benchmarking, to carrying out energy audits and putting a reduction plan in place.
+From there we can monitor and report the CCA’s progress with energy reviews and review surveys, to ensure you’re receiving the bill reductions you are entitled to.

-LG Energy can advise, provide reports, audit MER and provide a full MER data process and reporting service.
+LGE can advise and provide full SECR data process and reporting services.

 Energy Savings Opportunities Scheme (ESOS)

-LG Energy can take care of energy audits for you, including data analysis, site surveys, energy reduction recommendations, action plans, reporting and a post-reporting presentation.
+There are many complexities within the scheme, but LGE can take care of the entire process of your behalf to ensure a stress-free submission.
+This includes energy audits, data analysis, site surveys, energy reduction recommendations, action plans, reporting and a post-reporting presentation.

 Energy Performance in Buildings Directive (EPC/DEC)